dotnet/AspNetCore.Docs/aspnetcore/security/authorization/secure-data.md

 ### Create a base class for the Contacts Razor Pages

 Create a base class that contains the services used in the contacts Razor Pages.
-The base class puts that initialization code in one location:
+The base class puts the initialization code in one location:

 [!code-csharp[](secure-data/samples/final2.1/Pages/Contacts/DI_BasePageModel.cs)]